 The International Congress of Psychology is held every four years, under the auspices of the International Union of Psychological Science.
-The IUPsyS Assembly generally chooses a host country for this Congress eight years in advance of the Congress.
-The host country (national psychology association, coalition or representation) must be a member of IUPsyS.
-It is then the responsibility of the National Member (and its scientific community) to organize the Congress – including developing the program, issuing calls for participation, publicizing the Congress, arranging accommodation, arranging special programming, and usually arranging additional funding through grants, sponsorship, and the like.
+The IUPsyS Assembly typically chooses a host country for this Congress eight years in advance of the Congress.
+The host country must be a member of IUPsyS.
+It is then the responsibility of the National Member (and its scientific community), with the guidance and support of the IUPsyS, to organize the Congress – including developing the programme, issuing calls for participation, publicising the Congress, arranging accommodations, arranging special programming, and securing additional funding through grants, sponsorship etc.

-To establish the feasibility of submitting an application, a potential applicant might begin with an overview of some logistical issues for proposing a Congress venue:
+To establish the feasibility of submitting an application, a potential applicant might begin with an overview of some logistical issues for a potential Congress site:

-- Is there a scientific community to develop the program?
+- Does the psychological scientific community have the capacity to develop the programme?

 How Are Countries Selected?

 If you believe your country/city would be appropriate for hosting an International Congress of Psychology, and if your country is a member of IUPsyS, you may wish to submit an application.
-It is the IUPsyS Assembly that votes for the selection.
-Although it is hard to predict just what features of a proposal define the voting outcome, the Assembly typically takes the following items into account (the order of the items which are listed here is not necessarily in the order of importance):
+The IUPsyS Assembly, the ultimate decision-making authority of the Union makes the selection via a transparent voting process.
+Although it is hard to predict the features of a proposal that determine the voting outcome, the Assembly typically takes the following items into account (the order of the items which are listed here is not necessarily in the order of importance):

-Geographical Rotation among continents and countries for the International Congresses of Psychology (ICP, under the auspices of IUPsyS) and the International Congresses of Applied Psychology (ICAP, under the auspices of IAAP).
-In an attempt to guarantee broad geographical coverage, the Assembly will be likely to favor applications that enable access across the major regions of the world.
-An additional factor is the location of large concentrations of psychologists.
-Therefore, some regions may be chosen more frequently than others.
+Geographical Rotation among continents and countries for the International Congresses of Psychology (ICP, under the auspices of IUPsyS) and the International Congresses of Applied Psychology (ICAP, under the auspices of IAAP) is an important factor.
+In an attempt to guarantee broad geographical representation, the Assembly will be likely to favour applications from major regions that have not previously hosted an ICP.
+However, the location of a large concentration of psychologists is another factor and thus some regions may be chosen more frequently than others.

 For your information, here follows a list of recent and future Congress venues: